georgepaul171/Research-Project/bpd/10June/comparative_analysis.md

 **Technical Analysis**:
 - The increase in RMSE (0.4497) represents approximately 7.2% degradation in point prediction accuracy
 - The R² reduction of 0.0082 indicates a small but measurable decrease in explained variance
-- These changes suggest the new prior is more conservative in its predictions
+- Such changes in metrics suggest the new prior is more conservative in its predictions

 ### 2.2 Uncertainty Quantification